amitgroup/amitgroup/doc/source/wavelet2d.rst

 Wavelet Transforms in 2D
 ========================

-We provide 2D periodic Daubechies wavelet transforms as a faster alternative to for instance pyWavelets_, especially if you plan to do repeated transforms on the same size input.
+We provide 2D periodic Daubechies wavelet transforms as a faster alternative to for instance PyWavelets_, especially if you plan to do repeated transforms on the same size input.

 With our approach, you first create the transform function, where you get to specify the size of the input data, the wavelet type and how many coefficient levels that you plan to use.